-- macroeconomic factors, such as the ongoing impact of the COVID-19 pandemic, political trends, social unrest, inflationary pressures, recessionary trends, labor shortages, monetary supply shifts, rising interest rates, tightening of credit markets, and potential disruptions from the ongoing Russia-Ukraine conflict; - consumer preferences, buying trends and overall economic trends; - changes or anticipated changes to laws and government regulations related to some of the products we sell, in particular regulations relating to the sale of firearms and ammunition; - our ability to identify and respond effectively to local and regional trends and customer preferences; - our ability to provide quality customer service that will increase our conversion of shoppers into paying customers; - the success of our omni-channel strategy and our e-commerce platform; - competition in the regional market of a store; - atypical weather; - new product introductions and changes in our product mix; and - · changes in pricing and average ticket sales.
+- macroeconomic factors, political trends, social unrest, inflationary pressures, recessionary trends, labor shortages, monetary supply shifts, rising interest rates, tightening of credit markets, and potential disruptions from the ongoing Russia-Ukraine conflict and Israel-Hamas war and pandemics; - consumer preferences, buying trends and overall economic trends; - changes or anticipated changes to laws and government regulations related to some of the products we sell, in particular regulations relating to the sale of firearms and ammunition; - our ability to identify and respond effectively to local and regional trends and customer preferences; - our ability to provide quality customer service that will increase our conversion of shoppers into paying customers; - the success of our omni-channel strategy and our e-commerce platform; - competition in the regional market of a store; - atypical weather; - new product introductions and changes in our product mix; and - changes in pricing and average ticket sales.

 We operate in a complex regulatory and legal environment that could negatively impact the demand for our products, which could significantly affect our operations and financial results.
 State, local and federal laws and regulations relating to products that we sell may change, sometimes significantly, as a result of political, economic or social events.
 For instance, in November 2022, the State of Oregon passed legislation that will, among other things, impose complex permitting and training requirements for the purchases of firearms.
 As a result, sales of firearms in Oregon may be halted or substantially diminished until such permitting and training programs are developed by the state, which may take a significant amount of time.
 If that were to occur, it could result in a substantial decline in our sales of firearms and related products and reduce traffic to our stores in Oregon, which could have a substantial impact on our sales and gross margin.
-On December 6, 2022, a state court judge in Oregon temporarily blocked the enforcement of such legislation.
+On December 6, 2022, a state court judge in Oregon temporarily blocked the enforcement of such legislation pending trial.
+The measure is also being challenged in a related case in federal court and is currently on appeal in the U.S. Court of Appeals for the Ninth Circuit.
 We currently operate eight stores in the State of Oregon.

-Opening new stores and acquiring store locations is also an important part of our growth strategy.
-For fiscal year 2022 we opened nine stores and we currently plan to open 15 new stores in fiscal year 2023.
-Our target is to grow store locations to between 190 and 210 by the end of fiscal year 2025.
+Opening new stores and acquiring store locations is also an important part of our long-term growth strategy.
+During fiscal year 2022, we opened 9 new stores, and, during fiscal year 2023, we opened 15 new stores in fiscal year 2023.
+We currently do not plan to open any new stores during fiscal year 2024.
 We may deviate from this target if attractive opportunities are presented to open stores or acquire new store locations outside of our target growth rate.